kalimahapps/Editor-Block-Outline/readme.txt

 == Description ==

 This is a simple Gutenberg plugin that adds an outline around each block.
 Outline settings are based on user meta.
-Each use can change the settings according to their needs.
+Each user can change the settings according to their needs.

 Users can change: